 Due to poor business performance or company being dormant (no activity), business owners may close down their Sdn Bhd company.
-In this article, WeCorporate explains the processes and costs involved in formally closing down a Sdn Bhd company in Malaysia.
+The owner(s) of a Sdn Bhd company in Malaysia who wants to shut down the business must understand how to do so.
+In this article, we will explain the processes and costs involved to formally close a Sdn Bhd company in Malaysia.

-In general, there are 2 options to close a Sdn Bhd being 1) Strike off or 2) Winding Up.
-We summarize the differences in processes below:
+We will take you through 2 ways on how to close a Sdn Bhd company in Malaysia which are 1) Strike off and 2) Winding up.
+We have summarized the differences in the processes below:

-Section 551 of Companies Act 2016 grants the rights to the shareholders of the company to apply to SSM to strike off the company provided that the following conditions are met:
+Section 551 of Companies Act 2016 grants the rights to the shareholders of the company to apply to SSM to strike off the company.
+This is provided that the following conditions are met:

 - The company has NOT commenced business since incorporation or is NOT carrying on business or ceased business operations for quite some time;